Heart Valve Centers

 • Open Surgical and Transcatheter Tricuspid Valve Repair and Replacement

-• Some valves are unable to be repaired and will need to be replaced with either a mechanical valve or a tissue valve made from animal heart tissue.
+Tricuspid valve repair is generally recommended whereby a surgeon may reshape the valve or utilize a small balloon to open it for better blood flow.
+Some valves are unable to be repaired and will need to be replaced with either a mechanical valve or a tissue valve.
 Tricuspid valve repair and replacements may be done through traditional open-heart surgery or a minimally invasive valve-in-valve procedure.

 Learn more about the heart valve and other structural heart services and care we offer patients at our three programs.
 No matter where you live in the communities we serve, there’s a specialized structural heart and valve program near you.